justintaft/xxe-detector/README.md

 When java-agent-tester is ran without instrumentation, creation of document builders are not shown.
 When java-sgent-tester is ran with instrumentation, creation of document builders is shown.

-Example of running application with instrumentation.
+# Example Of Instrumented Program

 Note log messages are bit messy when instrumentation is occuring.
 Once done, only "WARN" messages will appear.

 ~~~
 java  -Xbootclasspath/p:java-agent/dep/asm-all-5.2.jar:java-agent/java-agent.jar -javaagent:java-agent/java-agent.jar -jar java-agent-tester/java-agent-tester.jar